zkxl/zkxl.github.io/_posts/2017-04-03-dataStructure.md

 Quote from Wiki -
 _"Let p denote the number of bits in a key to be hashed, and q denote the number of bits desired in an output hash function.
 Choose another number r, less than or equal to p; this choice is arbitrary, and controls the tradeoff between time and memory usage of the hashing method: smaller values of r use less memory but cause the hash function to be slower.
 Compute t by rounding p/r up to the next larger integer; this gives the number of r-bit blocks needed to represent a key.
 For instance, if r = 8, then an r-bit number is a byte, and t is the number of bytes per key.
 The key idea of tabulation hashing is to view a key as a vector of t r-bit numbers, use a lookup table filled with random values to compute a hash value for each of the r-bit numbers representing a given key, and combine these values with the bitwise binary exclusive or operation.
 The choice of r should be made in such a way that this table is not too large; e.g., so that it fits into the computer's cache memory."_ [[1]](https://books.google.com/books?id=vMqSAwAAQBAJ&pg=SA11-PA3#v=onepage&q&f=false)

+__Here is an example of how it works:__
+The hash function h(x) maps 32-bit keys to 16-bit hash values by breaking each key into four 8-bit bytes, using each byte as the index into four tables of 16-bit random numbers, and returning the bitwise exclusive or of the four numbers found in this table.

 __Polynomial random linear hashing:__

 For a hash table with size N,